freerange/site/soups/weeklinks/week-438-links.snip.markdown

 Tim Bray explains why he continues to blog in 2017.
 This paragraph in particular resonated with me.

-> The great dan­ger is that the Web’s fu­ture is mall-like: No space re­al­ly pub­lic, no store­fronts but na­tion­al brands’, no vi­su­als com­posed by am­a­teurs, noth­ing that’s on of­fer just for its own sake, and for love.
+> The great dan­ger is that the Web's fu­ture is mall-like: No space re­al­ly pub­lic, no store­fronts but na­tion­al brands', no vi­su­als com­posed by am­a­teurs, noth­ing that's on of­fer just for its own sake, and for love.

 Reading these sort of posts make me want to write/post more. <%= by('chris-roos') %>